-The study sample comprises eighteen LPTs trading on the Australian Stock Exchange (ASX) from January 2000 to December 2005.
+The study sample comprises eighteen LPTs trading on the Australian Stock Exchange (ASX) from January 1 2000 to December 31 2005.
 This period has been characterised by a change in risk profile, due to factors such as greater exposure to international property, higher debt levels, and a greater reliance on non-passive income.
 Newell and Tan (2005) note that international properties account for over 29% of LPT total assets.
 Property rental income has fallen from an average of 96% in 2000 to 87% in 2004 (Oliver, 2004), suggesting a move away from a reliance on passive income streams.
-Finally, debt levels have been steadily increasing over the last decade; these higher debt levels may further increase the responsiveness of LPT returns to interest rate returns (Newell and Tan, 2005).
-Given these changes, Oliver (2004) suggests LPTs may become more volatile, more interest rate sensitive, be less indicative of property market conditions, more reliant on the performance of one or two LPTs.
+Finally debt levels have been steadily increasing over the last decade, these higher debt levels may further increase the responsiveness of LPT returns to interest rate returns (Newell and Tan, 2005).
+Given these changes Oliver (2004) suggest LPTs may become more volatile, more interest rate sensitive, be less indicative of property market conditions, more reliant on the performance of one or two LPTs.

-Monthly total returns data for the sample LPTs, the S&P/ASX200 Accumulated Index, S&P/ASX 200 Property Accumulated Index, 90-Day Bank Accepted Bill (BAB) and 10-Year Commonwealth Government Bonds (CGB) were extracted from the IRESS Database.
+Monthly total returns data for the sample LPTs, the S&P/ASX200 Accumulation Index, S&P/ASX 200 Property Accumulation Index, 90-Day Bank Accepted Bill (BAB) and 10-Year Commonwealth Government Bonds (CGB) were extracted from the IRESS Database.
 Accounting data (leverage, specialisation and management structure) was collected from the Connect 4 Annual Reports collection and ASX website (www.asx.com.au).
-Table 1 provides a profile of the LPTs selected in the data sample.
+Connect 4 is a well regarded private company provider of Australian Stock Exchange (ASX) information to universities, government departments, banks, stockbrokers and other such finance researchers.
+The IRESS database is a highly respected and well used share market information system that derives their pricing data from the ASX.
+Table 1 provides a break up of the management structure for the selected LPTs, the property sector that they invest in and the total number of assets, all sourced from the individual LPTs annual reports as at December 2005.
+Finally table 1 provides the level of market capitalisation for each of the selected trusts.
+Table 1 shows that the four largest LPTs (as measured by market capitalisation) are internally managed and of these four, three are classified as a diversified trust.